CoryParsnipson/indie-engineer/README.md

 1. Set the sendgrid mailing list ID for this website instance.
 For example, create a mailing list for the dev instance called "indie-engineer-dev".
 Add the ID of this list to the environment variables.
 Use [6] api call to get all existing list ids.

+1. Create Unsubscribe groups

+It's recommended to create 2--one for unsubscribing from automated blog post notifications and another called "All" for unsubscribing for all email.
+(When you do a single send, the associated suppression group you supply will filter out unsubscribed users from the provided list\_ids)

+Then get the suppression group ID from the sendgrid dashboard and put it in the VITE\_SENDGRID\_UNSUBSCRIBE\_GROUP environment variable.

 ## References

 1. <https://dev.to/nostro/deploying-to-heroku-with-sveltekit-3350>